driedfruit/jtype/README.md

 If callback is not specified, all event listeners of type `type` are removed.

 If no type is specified either, **ALL** event listeners are removed.

+### Append

+`.append( mixed )`

+Calls `.appendChild` for each element in a passed array, for passed object, or for all elements created by a passed string.

 ### AJAX